webstudio-is/webstudio-community/docs/contributing.md

 * Git clone the sdk at https://github.com/webstudio-is/webstudio-sdk
 * In the designer run `yarn dev` and in another window run `yarn watch:sdk`

-This will trigger a build of the sdk when you make changes and that will in turn reload your designer.
+This will trigger a build of the SDK whenever make changes to it and that will in turn reload your designer.

 ## Designer deployment to Vercel